domingo1021/Bunny-code/README.md

 Being a software engineer, we learn continuously to enrich ourselves.
 However, there are no integrated resources where we could learn from other people's `coding process` and edit our own project at the same time.
 Or even `battle with each other`.

 Bunny Code was borned to cope with the problem.
-Bunny Code is dedicated to help users learn by replaying coding processes as if vedio clips and practice by launching live battles.
+Bunny Code is dedicated to help users learn by replaying coding processes as if video clips and practice by launching live battles.
 With Bunny Code, users can `edit codes`, `run codes`, `control versions`, `replaying codes`, `launches battle` whenever they want !

 ## Links